JoshuaHolt-Tech/ace-archives/readme.md

     - Drop NULLS

 - **Dropped**
      - We created a feature called `Others` which was a collection of less frequent programming languages.
-We dropped this.(Hurting the Model)
+We dropped this.(Helping the Model)

 - **NLP**
-     - Cleaned, Tokenized, Stemmed, Lemmed to get ready for exploring and modeling
+     - Cleaned, Tokenized, Stemmed to get ready for exploring and modeling
     - select stopwords
    ( blackjack, java, cards, split, ace variables, conditional , statements, loops, functions, object, oriented programming, syntax, comments, libraries, frameworks)